equinor/appsec-threatmodeling-101-workshop/slides/content/tm-introduction.md

 <hr>

-Threat modeling is much like brushing your teeth;</br> doing it often and in short sessions is the way to go!
+Threat modeling is much like brushing your teeth;</br> doing it often and in short sessions is the recommended way!
 </br>(In case you wondered for brushing your teeth: 2x2)

 ---